-Several years ago, I was facilitating a Train-the-Trainer in a Europe with participants from Spain, Hungary, The Ukraine, Germany and Poland.
+Several years ago, I was facilitating a Train-the-Trainer in Europe with participants from Spain, Hungary, Ukraine, Germany, and Poland.
 One of the skills we were trying to provide these new trainers was the ability to handle disruptive participants.
-In this particular exercise, participants are given an assignment to act out during while one of the other participants in the class is giving a presentation.
+In this particular exercise, participants are given the assignment to act out while one of the other participants in the class is giving a presentation.
 Prior to the skill practice, the participants are given a variety of strategies to handle class disruptions.

-The idea is that there isn’t one correct way to handle a disruption and during the skill practice participants can use the strategy they are most comfortable.
+The idea is that there isn’t one correct way to handle disruption and during the skill, practice participants can use the strategy they are most comfortable with.

 In the first skill practice, we asked one participant to fly paper airplanes across the room until the trainer stopped them.
 Despite the flying planes, the trainer never said a word and acted as if nothing strange was happening.